-Common Bond, founded in 2011, was one of the first online student loan lenders and they have been one of the leaders in the field ever since they began.
-They have a variety of products for students and graduates, including loans and refinancing, and highly competitive interest rates.
+Common Bond, founded in 2012, was one of the first online student loan lenders and they have been one of the leaders in the field ever since they began.
+They have a variety of products for students and graduates, including loans and refinancing, and highly competitive interest rates, making them one of the best student loan banks.

 Common Bond offers Undergraduate Loans, Graduate Loans, MBA Loans and Refinancing options.